 - Collation of grey literature reflecting consultations with older people across the East for the development of the Health and Wellbeing Profile of Older People.

-- Supporting increased understanding of client empowerment approaches through our professional development program and network meetings.
+- Supporting increased understanding of codesign, consumer engagement and empowerment approaches through our professional development program and network meetings.